NHS-digital-website/design-system/README.md

 ### SASS component and class naming conventions

-In our styling system every component is either an atom, a molecule or an organism as per the [https://bradfrost.com/blog/post/atomic-web-design/](Atomic Design) principles.
+In our styling system every component is either an atom, a molecule or an organism as per the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) principles.

 The components are placed under the src/components` folder, where each component's name reflects their atomic level.